I know this is not what she set out to teach me, but I am grateful for the lesson about life, even if it cost my mother her own.

 And I told them: “No.” Very matter of fact.
 No. I was going to help, until it was completely sealed.
 I told the rabbi, “I don’t get a shovel, I don’t get any dirt, but I’m going to damn well see this thing sealed.”
 He said he understood.

 The first piece of concrete had a bolt hole in each corner.
 Large eyes were screwed into each, chains attached to those, the four chains attached to a hook on the backhoe.
 It was picked up moved, positioned, lowered.
 And I stood there, a little too close for safety, until I could catch the last glimpse of the coffin as the slab covered it.
 Then one of the workers had to jump in and unscrew the bolts and take the chains off.
 Lee wisely kept me from doing that; I was very bothered by someone I didn’t know jumping into my mother’s grave, silly me.

 Then came the second concrete slab to cover the top half of the two-story grave.
 Same process.
 I helped unscrew the bolts and take off the chains, since this was just below ground level and I could reach it.
 Then the same process for the marble grave top.
 It’s positioned into place with my hand on it.
 I helped take off the chains, unscrew the eyes.
 And then the workers come over with a bolt and a large brass washer, and that is screwed on, attaching it to the concrete grave box.

 I said to one of the workers, “Mind if I do that?”

 And I said to him, an older black fellow, “If this was your mom, and you had no shovel and no dirt, what would you do?”

 He said, “I would hand you the bolts and hand you the wrench and say, “There you go.'”
 And he did.
+And I thanked him for understanding.
 And I screwed my mother’s grave closed.